-A beer-lovers’ guide to Cape Town
+A Beer-Lovers’ Guide to Cape Town

 Like our wine, we take our beer very, very seriously.
 It’s a work of art that takes time, expertise and love to perfect, because Capetonians and visitors want variety and quality.

-We look at the breweries and tap rooms, drinking (and eating) establishments and festivals not to be missed if you love beer in Cape Town:
+We look at the breweries and tap rooms, drinking (and eating) establishments and festivals not to be missed if you love beer in Cape Town.

 Breweries & Tap Rooms

 There are a number of breweries around Cape Town, some even offering walkthroughs or tastings so you get to know your beer better.
 CBC in the beautiful Paarl does a walkthrough, while other breweries include Woodstock Brewery, Garagista, Hautespoit (Franschhoek), Hoenengklip, Birkenhead, Red Sky Brew and Apollo Brewing.
 Taprooms are a great way to sample craft beers and Cape Town has some incredible ones to choose from with Devils Peak, Trigger Fish and Wild Clover all top spots for tastings.
-Allow us to highlight three of our ultimate favourites and why we love them:

 Jack Black’s Brewing Company